The Katharine Burr Blodgett Award

-The Katharine Burr Blodgett Medal is an annual award to honour a research working in the field of colloid and interface science and who was awarded a PhD degree within the past year.
+The Katharine Burr Blodgett Award is given annually to honour a researcher working in the field of colloid and interface science and who was awarded a PhD degree within the past year.

 The winner will receive a certificate, a prize of £200, and a year’s membership of SCI.
 The award winner will be expected to present a research talk at an Early Career Colloid (ECCo) meeting.
 (Travel costs will be covered within reasonable limits: up to £1,000 for overseas travel).